marcusoftnet/SpecFlow.Assist.Dynamic/readme.md

     }
 }
 ```
-And then not forget to define a separate Person class for testing, since you don't want to reuse the one your system under test is using - that's bad practice.
+And then make sure to not forget defining a separate Person class for testing, since you don't want to reuse the one your system under test is using - that's bad practice.

 ```c#
 public class Person